 And because tax time comes only once a year, we don’t really get to spend much time on a topic that, ultimately, many of us would rather avoid despite its importance to everyone’s bottom line.

-Tax time this year, however, will be a bit different.
 Remember all that contentious talk about the tax reform bill that more or less dominated political media toward the end of 2017?
-Well, the bill passed, meaning that there are a number of significant changes that will likely affect how much you owe Uncle Sam (or how much Uncle Sam owes you) come April 2018.
+Well, the bill passed, meaning that there are a number of significant changes that likely affected how much you owed Uncle Sam (or how much Uncle Sam owes you) as of April 2018.

 But to fully understand the new legislation, at least the part concerning your tax payment or return, you will need a solid grasp of these two terms: tax brackets and marginal tax rates.